lpslucasps/ver/README.md

 Some overlord-subject relations are more predatory than others, others are quite benevolent.
 Not all types of subjects are advantageous, so think before you choose!

+Corporations have Subject Types analogous to the ones of the Default Empires, but, in their case, what decides which subject types you have access to is your civics, not ethics.

 Machine intelligences have their own set of subject types (two for now).

 ### New Policy: Taxation of Subject Empires